 That means that mm.
 1–16 are a giant period with two sentences inside it.

 I talk a lot about hierarchy and chunking when it comes to learning and organizing music, and this is a great example of it.
-You have 16 measures of material that’s actually basically only 8, and it’s arranged in a specific way in groups of 4, larger groups of 8, and even larger groups of 16.
+Beethoven gives us 16 measures of material that’s actually basically only 8, and he arranges in a specific way in groups of 4, larger groups of 8, and even larger groups of 16.

 That makes up the entire A section.
-(Which remember, comes back later, yay memory aid!)
+(Which remember, comes back later, yay memory aid! — Thanks, Beethoven!)

-These structures create the character of this section: the rests help make it lighter, like a game, and the structure within a structure is like a puzzle.
+These structures create the character of this A section: the rests help make it lighter, like a game, and the structure within a structure is like a puzzle.
+It’s almost like Beethoven did this…on purpose…

-It’s important that each section in a ternary form can stand completely alone as well, so along with a strong difference in character, the B section is generally in a different key than the A section, which is the case here.
+It’s important that each section in any ternary form can stand completely alone as well, so along with a strong difference in character, the B section in a standard ternary form is generally in a different key than the A section, which is what Beethoven does here.

 Overall, the new key is expected for a B section, but common-tone modulations are not the smoothest way to change the key.
 Listeners, regardless of their musical background, will hear the key change, and that’s kind of the point.
 You’re supposed to know that this is a new section, and it’s very different from the previous section.